What is information literacy?

-Drop-in Sessions: Throughout the year, the library offers various drop-in sessions via our Library Skills Peer Assisted Learning program (for undergraduate students) and our Library Researcher Series (for graduate students and faculty).
+Drop-in Sessions: Throughout Terms 1 and 2, the library offers various drop-in sessions via our Library Research Skills peer mentors from our Peer Assisted Learning program (for undergraduate students) and our Library Researcher Series (for graduate students and faculty).

 Reference Services: The library's Ask Us service provides research assistance in-person, as well as via telephone, email, and chat/IM.